AI-Maker-Space/The-AI-Engineer-Challenge/docs/HW1_VIBE_CHECK.md

 **Answer:**

-Vibe checking provides reassurance that the primary functionality of the application is working.
+Vibe checking provides reassurance that the primary functionality of the application is working and over time can be a baseline representation of acceptable outcomes.
 It's valueable to detect major failures quickly so they can be addressed.
-However, it is subjective and can miss problems even in the capabilities that it tests.
+However, the vibe check is subjective and can miss problems even in the capabilities that it tests.

 Pros: